Natalie Neill

 “‘The trash with which the press now groans’: Northanger Abbey and the Gothic Best Sellers of the 1790s.”
 The Eighteenth-Century Novel: A Scholarly Annual, vol. 4, 2005, pp. 163-92.

-An Assistant Professor in the Teaching Stream, Natalie Neill (Ph.D., English, York; M.A., Film Studies, Carleton) specializes in undergraduate teaching and learning (especially the first-year experience) and nineteenth-century literature (especially British Romantic).
-Her period-specific research interests include the Gothic, satire and parody, women's authorship, and transmedia adaptation.
+An Associate Professor in the Teaching Stream, Natalie Neill (Ph.D., English, York; M.A., Film Studies, Carleton) specializes in undergraduate teaching and learning (especially the first-year experience) and nineteenth-century literature (especially British Romantic).
+Her research interests include the Gothic, satire and parody, women's authorship in the Romantic Period, and transmedia adaptation.
 She has published articles and book chapters on Gothic parodies, adaptations of Romantic and Victorian novels, and nineteenth-century horror novels, among other topics.
 She has also edited two Romantic-period comic Gothic novels—The Hero and Love and Horror—for Valancourt Books.
-She recently completed an edited collection on Gothic Mash-Ups (Lexington Books) and is working on an edition of Mary Charlton's Rosella, or Modern Occurrences (1799) (Routledge).
+Her most recent projects include a collection on Gothic Mash-Ups (Lexington Books) and an edition of Mary Charlton's Rosella, or Modern Occurrences (1799) (Routledge).

 Degrees